Pouria Parhizkar

 Step 6: Build a Portfolio

-Just as an artist uses a portfolio to showcase their work, your coding portfolio should reflect your skills and style.
+Just as artists showcase work, your coding portfolio should reflect your skills and style.

 Step 7: Learn from Your Mistakes